official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 436

-The Report of the Iraq InquiryIraqi forces were considerably weaker than they had been in 1991.
+Iraqi forces were considerably weaker than they had been in 1991.
 The paper
 added: “The greater investment of western forces, the greater our control of Iraq’s future, but the greater the cost and the longer we would need to stay.
 The only certain means to remove Saddam and his elite is to invade and impose a